Cabernet Sauvignon

 Unlikely Origins

 It’s true that Sauvignon Blanc leaves look very similar to Cabernet Sauvignon vines.
-That said, no one ever thought that a white grape could parent such a world class red.
+That said, no one ever thought that a white grape could parent such a world-class red.
 Who woulda thunk!

-Cabernet Sauvignon is related to a slew of other grapes in Bordeaux that people generally refer to as “the Bordeaux varieties.”
-These grapes include Cabernet Franc, Merlot, Malbec, Carménère, and Sauvignon Blanc.
+Cabernet Sauvignon is related to a slew of other grapes in Bordeaux that people generally call “the Bordeaux varieties.”This family includes Cabernet Franc, Merlot, Malbec, Carménère, and Sauvignon Blanc.

 One of the intriguing similarities shared amongst the Bordeaux varieties is the presence of an aromatic compound group also found in green bell pepper (called methoxypyrazine).